Kiselev Black holes in quantum fluctuation modified gravity: Thermodynamic quantities and constraints

 This quantity, in terms of the parameter of EoS $\omega$ and of the parameter characterizing the quantum fluctuation of metric $\alpha$, gives the Hawking temperature as $T= \kappa/(2\pi)$, which follows

 From this expression, we find that the Hawking temperature of a BH surrounded by a fluid in QFMG has an additional structure coming from the dependence on the parameter $\alpha$.
+Here we focus on the canonical type of horizon \cite{Visser:1992qh,Vertogradov:2024fbd}: $1-\mathcal{M}'(r)\geq0$, meaning that the Hawking temperature is always nonnegative.
 In the following, we will analyze the influence of parameter $\alpha$ on this result by taking particular choices of the parameter $\omega$.